lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

                   # generation failed
   end if

-  sigma = SignMu_internal(sk, mu, rnd, isExternalMu=true)
+  sigma = Signμ_internal(sk, μ, rnd, isExternalμ=true)
   return sigma

-ML-DSA.SignMu_internal(sk, M', rnd, isExternalMu=false):
+ML-DSA.Signμ_internal(sk, M', rnd, isExternalμ=false):
-    # mu can be passed as an argument instead of M'
+    # μ can be passed as an argument instead of M'
-    # defaulting is ExternalMu to false means that
+    # defaulting is Externalμ to false means that
     # this modified version of Sign_internal can be used
     # in place of the original without interfering with
     # functioning of pure ML-DSA mode.
     # ... identical to FIPS 204 Algorithm 7, but with Line 6 replaced with
-  6: if (isExternalMu):
+  6: if (isExternalμ):
-       mu = M'
+       μ = M'
      else:
-       mu = H(BytesToBits(tr) || M', 64)
+       μ = H(BytesToBits(tr) || M', 64)
 ~~~
-{: #fig-externalmu-ml-dsa-internal title="The operations for signing mu"}
+{: #fig-externalmu-ml-dsa-internal title="The operations for signing &mu;"}

-There is no need to specify an External Mu `Verify()` routine because
+There is no need to specify an External &mu; `Verify()` routine because
 this is identical to the original `ML-DSA.Verify()`.
 This makes External
-Mu mode simply an internal optimization of the signer, and
+&mu; mode simply an internal optimization of the signer, and
 allows an ML-DSA key to sometimes be used with the "one-shot" `Sign()`
-API and sometimes the External Mu API without any interoperability concens.
+API and sometimes the External &mu; API without any interoperability concens.

-The External Mu mode requires the `ComputeMu` routine to have access to the
+The External &mu; mode requires the `Computeμ` routine to have access to the
 hash of the signer's public key which may not be available in some architectures,
 or require fetching it.
 That may allow for mismatches between `tr` and `sk`.
 At worst, this will produce a signature which will fail to verify under the
 intended public key since a compliant `Verify()` routine will
 independently compute `tr` from the public key.
 That
-is not believed to be a security concern since `mu` is never used as-is
+is not believed to be a security concern since `μ` is never used as-is
 within `ML-DSA.Sign_internal()` (Algorithm 7 in {{FIPS204}}).
 Rather,
 it is hashed with values unknown to an attacker on lines 7 and 15.
-Thus, a signing oracle exposing `SignMu()` does not leak any bits of the secret
+Thus, a signing oracle exposing `Signμ()` does not leak any bits of the secret
 key.
-The External Mu mode also requires SHAKE256 to be available to the
+The External &mu; mode also requires SHAKE256 to be available to the
-`ComputeMu` routine.
+`Computeμ` routine.

 # Acknowledgments
 {:numbered="false"}